zer2/fantasy-basketball-optimizer/about/turnovers.md

 ### Intuition

-A second argument for downweighting turnovers, specifically for Most Categories, is that winning turnovers requires having your players play fewer minutes, which is a losing strategy overall.
+A second argument for downweighting turnovers, specifically for Most Categories, is that winning turnovers requires having players play fewer minutes, which is a losing strategy overall.

 This is essentially borrowing the concept of [playing to your outs](https://articles.starcitygames.com/articles/learning-to-truly-play-to-your-outs/) from strategy games.
 The idea of playing to your outs is that guaranteed-lose situations should be ignored in decision-making, because they will be losses no matter what.
 Applying this concept to turnovers make intuitive sense, but is actually a fallacy.